 Why add alt text?

 We recommend you add alt text to help students with visual impairments.
-Adding alt text attributes, such as relevant keywords and other descriptors, can add SEO value to your website and boost its ranking in search engine results.
+Adding alt text attributes, such as relevant keywords and other descriptors, will also add SEO value to your website and boost its ranking in search engine results.

 In our Site Builder themes, alt text cannot be added to background images, but you can add alt text in the following Site Builder sections:

 Text Lessons allow you to embed images, videos, or audio files within the lesson, and you can edit the HTML to include alt text for images, plus provide alternative audio for your videos.
-More info on how to do this HERE.
+Read more about making text lessons accessible here.

 Thinkific does not automatically compress your uploaded images.
 However, it is recommended that you resize and compress your photos to reduce or minimize your site’s loading time.
 Why is this relevant?
 Nearly 50% of consumers won’t even wait 3 seconds for a site to load.